CodeHubOrg/codehuborg.github.io/_posts/2014-07-09-july-meetup-angular-js.md

 To round this off, I\'m just going to mention two more tools.
 I downloaded a trial version of the [WebStorm](#webstorm) editor, and really liked how you can integrate it with Chrome to have live update in the browser.
 In fact I liked it in general, and am wondering whether to buy a license.
 Talking of Chrome, there is the [Batarang](#batarang) extension that lets you visualise scope. dependencies and performance of your app.

 I hope we can have a follow-up session on Angular at some point.
 And I hope that I'd soon be able to contribute to such a session, though I'd prefer it to be run by somebody else!
+In the meantime, thanks to those who turned up, you were lovely.

 ### References/Resources: